-The following installment is a bit of a biological object lesson as it concerns the Hebrew words "liver" and "glory"
+The following installment is a biological object lesson as it concerns the Hebrew words "liver" and "glory."

-The reason we will be able to connect these two words is rooted in how the Hebrew language functions.
-When certain words are spelled the same in Hebrew, such as "glory" and "liver" are, one of the words can give an illustration of the other.
+The reason we will be able to connect these two words is discovered in how the Hebrew language functions.
+For example, when certain words are spelled the same in Hebrew, such as "glory" and "liver" are, one of the terms can illustrate the other.

 Agriculture Biology and Language

-The vocabulary of Biblical Hebrew is small in terms of word number count, but it is extremely large in concept comprehension.
-There are many tools built right into the language itself that can be very useful in shaping our conception of the meaning of a word.
+Biblical Hebrew vocabulary is small in word count yet enormous in concept.
+Moreover, there are tools built right into the language itself that can be very useful in shaping our understanding of a word's meaning.

-Word associations are constantly changing, which can lead to an incorrect understanding of the context and meaning of the Scriptures.
-Agriculture and biology are things that haven't changed much in the course of time and this makes them extremely reliable concept reference tools in terms of word meaning consistency.
+Word associations are continually changing, leading to an incorrect understanding of the context and meaning of the Scriptures.
+However, agriculture and biology haven't changed much over time, making them highly reliable concept reference tools for word meaning consistency.

 The Heaviest Internal Organ

-With the above understanding it will be advantageous for us to make some observations about the liver, and see what it might be showing us about glory.
+With the above understanding, it will be advantageous for us to observe the liver (כָּבֵד) and see what it might be showing us about its sister word, "glory."

-To begin with, one of the liver's most notable and obvious features is that it is the heaviest organ inside the human body.
-This reveals that glory has to do with being heavy in substance.
+First, one of the liver's most notable and prominent features is that it is the heaviest organ inside the human body.
+The weightiness of the liver reveals that glory has to do with being heavy in substance.

 — II Corinthians 4:17